snek152/SwordSelection/README.md

 # Sword Selection - A Minecraft mod for Forge
 This all-new Minecraft mod adds in new medieval-inspired sword variations.
 Over time, many swords have popped up over the years, coming in new builds and forms.
 Sword Selection aims to add many of these famous and popular sword variations into Minecraft with some special twists.
 You can find the changelog and full list of features below.

-Update 1.1 has just released, bringing a few gameplay changes.
-Be on the lookout for update 1.2, which will add the dagger to the game.
+Update 1.1 has just released, adding the new dagger variation and bringing some gameplay changes.

 # Features